 After successful plantation of 300,000 trees in the adjoining villages of Kanha National Park in the initial two years, Grow-Trees.com shifts its focus to the nearby village of Pench Tiger Reserve.
 Karwahi village, situated very close to one of the entry gates (Turia) of Pench Tiger Reserve.

 Village Karwahi is home to around 3500 tribals of Gond and Meena community.
-The plantation of 100,000 indigenous species like drumsticks, custard apple, neem, amla, shisham, jamun etc in this region of the state will not only benefit the environment, wildlife but also rural communities by adding an additional stream of revenue to their income.
+The plantation of 100,000 local species like drumsticks, custard apple, neem, amla, shisham, jamun, etc. in this region of the state will not only benefit the environment and the wildlife but also the rural communities by adding an additional stream of revenue to their income.
 Tribal women are getting partial employment in the planting processes like nursery maintenance, pit digging, watering and actual planting.
-In future, these communities can use the Non-Timer forest produce for their own use and/or can also sell fruits, drumsticks, honey etc to the nearby markets.
+In future, these communities can use the Non-Timer Forest Produce for their own use and/or can also sell fruits, drumsticks, honey, etc. to the nearby markets.

 The tree species planted here include Amla (Phyllanthus emblica), Baheda (Terminalia bellirica), Bamboo (Bambusa vulgaris), Harra (Terminalia chebula), Imli (Tamarindus indica), Karanj (Millettia pinnata), Khamer (Gmelina Arborea), Mahua (Madhuca longifolia), Saja (Terminalia elliptica), Sisu (Dalbergia sissoo), Subabul (Leucaena leucocephala), Arjun(Terminalia arjuna), Aam (Mangifera indica) and Jamun (Syzygium cumini).